Summary

 When starting a business as a sole trader in the UK, you will need to consider your business name.
 Choosing a business name can be a fun and creative process and allows you to put your stamp on your new venture.
-There are, however, several considerations you should bear in mind when deciding your business name to avoid future problems.
+There are, however, several considerations you should bear in mind when deciding on your business name to avoid future problems.
 This article discusses the best methods to choose an effective business name and easy mistakes to avoid.

 LegalVision’s Startup Manual is essential reading material for any startup founder looking to launch and grow a successful startup.